THE WEEKLY CORE ~

 What Are Ultra-Processed Foods (UPFs)?

-Why Should We Limit UPFs?
+Why Limit Them?

-Easy Tips to Cut Back on UPFs
+Simple Ways to Cut Back

 This week’s recipe is one my all time favourite energy boosters.